Them!

 Peterson accompanies Graham and the Medfords to where the girl was first discovered.
 There Pat is accosted by a giant foraging ant.
 Following Medford's orders, Peterson and Graham shoot off the ant's antennae, to blind it, then kill it with a Thompson submachine gun.
 Medford theorizes that the giant ants mutated by radiation from the first atomic bomb test near Alamogordo, and have turned carnivorous from lack of a suitable food supply in the desert.

 A helicopter search ensues, and a cave-sized ant nest is found.
 Cyanide gas bombs are tossed inside before Graham, Peterson, and Pat check for survivors.
-Inside, the threesome are attacked by surviving guard ants, which they dispatch with flamethrower and Thompson before Pat finds evidence that two queens have hatched and escaped to establish new colonies.
+Inside, the trio are attacked by surviving guard ants, which they dispatch with flamethrower and Thompson before Pat finds evidence that two queens have hatched and escaped to establish new colonies.
 With the possibility that each could grow to thousands of ants apiece and spawn thousands more nests, Dr. Medford announces that mankind may become extinct within a year if the new winged queens aren’t found and eradicated.

 Graham and Pat then travel to Brownsville, Texas, to interrogate a civilian pilot, committed to a mental hospital after claiming he was forced down by UFOs shaped like giant ants.
 A later report sends the investigators west to a Los Angeles hospital, where a chronic alcoholic claims he has seen giant ants in the city’s storm drain system.
 The mutilated body of a man is shortly found nearby, but his two young sons remain missing.